Cooking A Frozen Turkey – What About That Plastic Giblet Bag?

 “We advise removing it before roasting the turkey, but if the turkey is accidentally cooked with the bag inside, there is no concern regarding food safety” said a Cargill spokesman.

-Target (Good & Gather), Publix, Hormel (Jennie O), Norbest, and Kroger media contacts did not respond to our requests for information about the giblet and/or gravy bags included in their turkeys.
+Target (Good & Gather), Publix, Hormel (Jennie O), Norbest, and Kroger media contacts did not respond to requests for information about the giblet and/or gravy bags included in their turkeys.

 You would expect that any responsible food producers would consider the possibility that whatever they put inside a turkey might get cooked along with the turkey.